Meet our team.

 Dr. White completed training in Endocrinology and Metabolism at the University of British Columbia in 2008 where he also completed Undergraduate and Internal Medicine training.
 He is currently practicing within the St. Paul’s Hospital Division of Endocrinology and is the Director of the St Paul’s Hospital Thyroid Clinic.
 He is the current head of the Western Canada Insulin Pump Center, which is engaged in providing clinical care for patients using insulin pump technology.

 Clinical Research Coordinator

-Calvin is our current Clinical Research Coordinator.
+Sahara is our current Clinical Research Coordinator.
 She is responsible for developing, conducting, and analyzing clinical research projects, with the goal of producing academic publications.
-Ashini facilitates the Internet Blood Glucose Monitoring System (IBGMS), a role which sees her communicating with and instructing a diverse patient population.
+Sahara facilitates the Internet Blood Glucose Monitoring System (IBGMS), a role which sees her communicating with and instructing a diverse patient population.
 She also plays an active role in the planning of our two annual conferences.